mjroberts543/Jump-Hypothesis-Tests/README.md

   The raw data set is sourced from Bloomberg Terminal and Yahoo Finance.
 S &P 500 is an index measuring the performances of 500 large companies from 11 business sectors based on their value and market capital.
-We utilize S &P 500 as our data set since the main focus in this paper is on large companies from different industries.
+We utilize S &P 500 as our data set since the main focus in the corresponding paper is on large companies from different industries.
 The data set contains 503 individual stocks from S & P 500, and we pulled the daily closing prices of each S & P 500 company for the period August 8, 2017 to September 6, 2020.
 We index the available dates from 0 (August 8, 2017) to 1279 (September 6, 2020).